How to Audit a Website (Steps, Tools, and More)

 You can audit your website for free using WebYes.
 This website audit and monitoring tool analyses SEO, quality, performance, and accessibility for free.
 However, the free version has a limit on the number of pages you can scan.

 The general recommendation is to audit your website once each quarter.
-However, certain situations call for an immediate audit.
+However, in certain situations, an immediate audit is needed.
 We cover these situations in detail in our guide: How often should you audit your website.

 Latest Article